AMERICAN EXPERIENCE: The Man Who Tried To Feed The World

 In 1968, the harvest was one and a half times larger than the previous record.
 It marked the beginning of a movement that would change the face of the world: the “Green Revolution” of global industrial agriculture programs.

 Two years later, Borlaug won the Nobel Peace Prize.

 But by 1970, Borlaug’s “revolution” was becoming a global leviathan: a creature of the World Bank, the State Department, and agribusiness.
 While the program vastly increased the world’s food supply and reduced global hunger, it turned out to be a Faustian bargain.

 Borlaug would spend the final decades of his life watching his methods and achievements come under increasing fire by a wide range of critics, who held him responsible for soil degradation, the reduction of the water table, the spread of toxic chemicals, and the destruction of rural society around the world.

 Says historian Tore Olsson: “It’s really impossible to understand the massive growth of the human population, to understand the urbanization of our species, and our tremendous, increasing ecological impact on the world unless we understand Norman Borlaug and the Green Revolution.”

 Related Interview: ‘No Silver Bullet Solution’: Norman Borlaug and the Green Revolution

 With the PBS Video App, you can stream your favorite and local station shows.
 Download it for free on your favorite device.
 The app allows you to catch up on recent episodes and discover award-winning shows.

 Films are available for streaming on demand for a limited time after broadcast.
-Extend your viewing window with KPBS Passport, video streaming for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+Extend your viewing window with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.